Phoenix (Rita Ora album): Music and lyrics

-"Anywhere" was produced by Swedish DJ Alesso (left) and would go on to reach number two on the UK Singles Chart, while Ora featured on Avicii's single "Lonely Together", the DJ's last release before his death in 2018.

-Phoenix is a uptempo dance-pop and pop record that was recorded between 2016 and 2018.
-It incorporates a mixture of genres including R&B-inspired vocals, EDM-lite beats as well as electronic anthems like "Lonely Together", Ora's joint collaboration with Avicii, "Anywhere" and the Rudimental collaboration, "Summer Love".
+Phoenix is a pop, dance-pop, and R&B album.
+It incorporates a mixture of genres including EDM-lite beats as well as electronic anthems like "Lonely Together"—Ora's joint collaboration with Avicii—"Anywhere", and the Rudimental collaboration "Summer Love".
 The latter also contains elements of drum and bass music.
 Ora's vocals were described by The Guardians Tara Joshi as both "wispy" and "powerful", and by NME Hannah Mylrea as "distinctive".
-"Anywhere" was produced by Alesso and Sir Nolan, described by The Independent as a "hazy EDM banger" and by Mylrea (of NME) as a "chunk of electropop".
+"Anywhere" was produced by Alesso and Sir Nolan, described by The Independent as a "hazy EDM banger" and by Mylrea as a "chunk of electropop".
 Critics noted that it has several bridges and a gritty drop.
 Meanwhile, on the mid-tempo track "Let You Love Me", Ora explores emotional barriers with lyrics that include "I wish that I could let you love me/ Say what's the matter with me?".

 "Your Song" has a minimalist production largely consisting of drum pads.
 The song "New Look" takes a different direction; it is a Scandi-pop and tropical song produced by Swedish outfit Jack & Coke.
 Its production sounds like "it's being played on a radio with intermittent signal".
 There are several collaborations on the album including "Keep Talking" which features Julia Michaels and was described by Joshi as both "intriguing" and "euphoric".
 Another collaboration, "Girls", features American rapper Cardi B, American singer Bebe Rexha and British singer Charli XCX.
 It was described as AllMusic's Neil Yeung as a "bold statement" and a "saucy, sex-positive anthem for the 21st century".
 Critics such as Joshi (The Guardian) noted that it was an ode to bisexuality.